ServBay MariaDB/MySQL Troubleshooting Guide

 my.cnf

-- Back up the data directory files first, even if damaged: Copy
+- Backup data directory files first (even if damaged): Copy

 /Applications/ServBay/backup/mariadb/<version>/

-(if you use ServBay backup).- Example recovery command (to restore into
+(if using ServBay backup).- Example restore (if importing into

 <target_database_name>